Find out: How to Transform a Builder Grade Bathroom Vanity for LESS!! A few simple changes can dramatically change the feel of the entire bathroom.

 I measured how tall they needed to be, then used my chop saw to cut them to the right height.
 They normally come with a screw sticking out the top so make sure you remove it before cutting!!
 I didn’t realize how long it was and there were some sparks!!

 To attach the legs, I used a shim to get it flush with the bottom of the cabinet then nailed it from the inside of the cabinet.
 You could also use screws to attach them.

 The side of our cabinet had some water damage.
 There was a water leak right before we bought the house and everything was replaced except the vanity.
 To fix the side panel, I just purchased a thin piece of wood from the hardware store and cut it to fit.
 If you know your dimensions they can cut it for you at the store.
 I used my Ryobi cordless nail gun to attach it!

 Caulk and paint finished it off and hid all the imperfections!

-I got the hardware from Antropologie so it was the most expensive part of this project.
-Otherwise I would have only spent around $20.
+I got the hardware from Anthropologie so it was the most expensive part of this project.
+Otherwise, I would have only spent around $20.
 (I already had the caulk and paint.)

 The simple changes definitely made a huge impact on the aesthetic of the space!

 To see the complete bathroom update, check out this post: Small Bathroom Updates For Under $200

 What are you currently working on?!?